 Full-time study in an undergraduate program is defined as 12 or more credits per term.
-All students in good standing may take a maximum of 18 credits per semester (including summer) without special permission, with the exception of students on the Dean's List, who may take a maximum of 21 credits per semester.
-Students may exceed this credit maximum with the permission of a dean.
-Except for graduating seniors, students taking less than 12 credits during a semester will not be certified as full-time students, which may impact financial aid eligibility.
-Check with the Office of Financial Aid for more information.
+Undergraduate students in good academic standing may take a maximum of 18 credits per semester (including summer) without special permission.
+Students on the Dean's Honor List or Presidential Honor List in their most recently completed term may take a maximum of 21 credits.
+Other students may exceed the 18-credit maximum with the permission of a dean.
+Students enrolling in more than 18 credits will be charged per credit in addition to the flat rate of 12 to 18 credits.